The best local moving companies in Kentucky

 - Change of address: Make sure to submit your USPS change of address form at least a week before moving.
 Once you set your move date, your mail will start forwarding to North Carolina right on schedule.
 Get started here.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
+- Mover’s insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in North Carolina